By your sixth week of pregnancy, you’re beginning to notice the changes in your body and your pregnancy hormones are in overdrive.

 1. Schedule a prenatal appointment with your doctor or midwife

-If you haven’t already started taking a prenatal vitamin, you should start taking one this week.
+If you haven’t already started taking a prenatal vitamin (ideally, you should begin taking them in the year before you conceive), you should start taking one this week.
 One of the first things your doctor will do is prescribe a supplement containing extra vitamins and minerals that you and your baby will need throughout pregnancy.

 3. Don’t smoke